kubernetes/kube-state-metrics/README.md

 >
 >	are removed in kube-state-metrics v1.4.0.
 >
-> Any collectors and metrics based on alpha Kubernetes APIs are excluded from any stability guarantee,
+> Any resources and metrics based on alpha Kubernetes APIs are excluded from any stability guarantee,
 > which may be changed at any given release.

 See the [`docs`](docs) directory for more information on the exposed metrics.